unboundsecurity/unbound-integration/saas-providers/aws-lambda/README.md

 1. Download the code from the GitHub repo, found [here](https://github.com/unboundsecurity/unbound-integration/tree/master/saas-providers/aws-lambda).
 2. Uncompress the zip archive.
 3. Run the following command to build the code:
+    ```
-    `mvn clean package shade:shade`
+    mvn clean package shade:shade
+    ```

 ## Create the AWS Lambda Function

 Create 2 functions in AWS Lambda, as described [here](https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html).
 One function is for tokenization and one function is for detokenization.

-Notes:
+When creating the functions, use the following:
 1. This example was tested using Java 8 on Amazon Linux 1.
 2. Set the handler methods to these names:
     - com.unbound.TokenizeHandler
     - com.unbound.DeTokenizeHandler
+3. Load the jar file created in the *Download and Build* section.

 ## Environment Variables

-The CORE clientless provider depends on a set of environment variables that defines the needed properties to connect to CORE.
+The CORE clientless provider depends on a set of environment variables that defines the properties needed to connect to CORE.
 These variables are set in the AWS Lambda interface.

 - UKC_SERVERS - the hostname of the Entry Point
 - UKC_PARTITION_NAME - the CORE partition